CodingLeonardo/github-profile/README.md

 ## Overview

+Use Typescript, React, Vite, TailwindCSS as a technology stack.
+One of the main difficulties I encountered was how to make the search bar, since I had to make an HTTP request to the Github API (octokit) every time something was written in the input; The other difficulty I encountered was how to manage the state of the application, what best suited this situation was to use React's Context API.

 ### The challenge

 The challenge requires creating a Github Profile search application that utilizes multiple API endpoints.
 The Github Profile search app requires the use of multiple APIs, such as the Github REST API, which returns information about a repository as a JSON.